nmattia/wai-lambda/README.md

 This doesn't require any particular Lambda environment.
-By following the instructions in the [build](#build) section the resulting `zip` file uploaded to AWS Lambda is typically be smaller than 1MB.
+By following the instructions in the [build](#build) section the resulting `zip` file uploaded to AWS Lambda is typically smaller than 1MB.
 For basic webapps the request handling duration (as reported by AWS) is between 1 and 5 milliseconds.

 * [**Install**](#install) with either Cabal, stack or Nix.